FabrizioMoggio/EdgeCloud/documentation/SupportingDocuments/API_Documentation/Traffic_Influence_API_Documentation.md

 #### GET
 ##### Summary

-read a specific TrafficInfluence resource identified by the trafficInfluenceID value
+Reads a specific TrafficInfluence resource identified by the trafficInfluenceID value

+##### Description

+Returns a specific TrafficInfluence resources owned by the same API Consumer authenticated via oAuth2

 ##### Parameters